noNu1L/unAirplay/README.md

 - **About Audio Quality**: Some Android music apps may have lower original stream quality when pushing from non-playback screens (i.e., non-direct URL push mode).
 In this case, enabling spectral enhancement in DSP can improve the listening experience to some extent.
 - **Current Song Finishes but Next Song Doesn't Play**: If this happens when using in-app DLNA casting on Android, try disabling "Ignore Battery Optimization" or removing the app from the "High Power Consumption Whitelist" in your phone's battery settings.
-- **About DSP Modes**: Performance: FIR <= FFT < IIR.
-Quality: FIR >= FFT > IIR.
-IIR mode is recommended for low-performance devices due to its minimal resource usage.
+- **About DSP Modes**: CPU usage: FIR > IIR >= FFT.
+Audio quality: FIR >= FFT > IIR.
+IIR mode has lower latency (zero delay), while FFT mode provides better CPU efficiency.
+Choose based on your priorities: latency vs. resource consumption.